 Hidden heritage in St Kilda No 2

-Original post 27 February 2020 St Kilda still surprises - another hidden mansion !
-Behind the Spanish style flats at 37 #AclandStreet, there’s this !
-A completely intact big house, pretty much the same as the one next door that never got flats built in the front yard.
-Both built c1870, same size and shape … Continue reading Hidden heritage in St Kilda No 2
+Original post 27 February 2020 Repost 2020: St Kilda still surprises - another hidden mansion !
+Behind the Spanish style flats at 39 #AclandStreet, there’s a completely intact big house, pretty much the same as the one next door, no 41, but that one never got flats built in the front yard.
+Both built by … Continue reading Hidden heritage in St Kilda No 2

 Deco flats – bit too close for comfort